- Heritage Trail Driving Tour

 - Quilt Gardens

 EPIC ART Along the Heritage Trail

-Gigantic public art display opens for free viewing in summer 2017!
+Gigantic public art display is open for free viewing this summer only!

 You’ll be captivated at every turn as you discover the amazing public art along the Heritage Trail.